The headings and some of the text have mouse-over effects to liven up the page.

 The person is not screening for attractiveness, the person is screening for people that he thinks he can scam.

 The person is attempting to scam you.

-When I said "someone" it could actually be "something".
+When I said "someone" sends you a text, it could actually be "something".

 A photo of an attractive woman is often part of the wrong number scam, but not always.

-Personally, I appreciate it when an attempted wrong number text scam includes a photo of an attractive woman because that is a strong indicator that it is a scam.
+Personally, I appreciate it when an attempted wrong number text scam includes a photo of an attractive woman because that is an extremely strong indicator that a text is a scam.